SpinGo/blog/SpinGo-Scala-Choice/blog.md

 Some of the features we looked for in our next toolset were as follows:

-- Functional programming support
+- Functional programming support (specifically, higher-order functions, closures, lazy-evaluation and immutable data structures)
-- Object-oriented programming support
+- Object-oriented like polymorphism support
 - Strongly typed (and, specifically, a type system that doesn't get in the way)
 - High signal, low noise
 - Great community built around rich standard library
-- Great dependency management system
+- Mature dependency management system
 - Reasonable amount of inertia
-- Open Source
+- Open source
 - Bonus: Fast

 ![](img/functions.png)

-We'd also felt it was time to switch our paradigm to that of rich-client / API for our applications; so, we also wanted a language which had great library support for writing JSON web-services.
+We'd also felt it was time to switch our web-applications from to a rich-client / API paradigm, so a language with great library support for writing JSON web-services was considered bonus, also.

+We would've been willing to compromise on one feature in order to get really strong support in another.
+And, of course it bears mentioning that it is technically possible to write a Haskell compiler in PHP, so the argument of "any programmer worth the weight of his skin can write good code in any language" isn't helpful here.
+It's not about what you can do in your language, it's what that language makes easy, and the defaults that it assumes.
 We most deeply considered moving to `Ruby`, `Clojure`, `Go`, `Python`, `Haskell` or `C#`.
-These are all fine choices, and companies have built great software in each of them.
-However, `Scala` stood out as the language that aligned best with our goals.
+All of these are fine choices, and companies have built great software in each of them.
+After researching and discovering `Scala`, it stood out as the obvious choice; it ranked very high on all of our wish-list items.

 # Our experience with Scala